by Texas Homesteader ~

 Watering Spike Using Repurposed Bottles

-I have *Watering Spikes that are made of terra cotta.
+I have *Watering Spikes are made of terra cotta that uses repurposed water bottles (I found a glass bottle that fit mine and used it instead.)
 Water goes into the spike and deep into the soil.
 There the soil can draw the moisture as it dries out.
 And it uses a repurposed bottle for the water reservoir – oh how I love it.

 When you’re ready to take that next step, maybe you can consider a *solar oven.
 Oh man, I love mine!